zSchadt/drawing_final_project/README.md

 I have always loved video games, specifically the aspect of exploring new worlds.
 My goal is to create my own "sci-fi" realms.
 Each realm will have a portal back to the main page.
 I will most likely use three.js for 3D emphasis in my drawings.
-There will be one portal to an earth-like area as well as two abstract environments, created from a combination of three.js, blending, css, and javascript based animation.
+Each portal will lead to a surreal realm, created from a combination of three.js, blending, css, and javascript based animation.
 I hope to create surreal environments that appear to be alien to the viewer.
-To help accomplish this I will use ambient audio corresponding to each area.
+To help accomplish this attempt to mix 3D and 2D elements to give the user a feeling of space.
 Each "portal" (exit link from current page) will be some sort of abstract 3D shape or grouping of shapes that react to the user via actions like moving the mouse, or hovering over the exit link.
 The shapes will be created from either many basic geometries or